A number of things to do and 1 thing to NOT do

 Whatever you do, stay put or make a change, you need to do it in coordination with your overall plan.

-If you haven’t stress tested your portfolio, if you don’t know where your retirement income is coming from and how its protected, and if you’re not monitoring to make sure your managers are doing something and when you’re paying them to manage your money, then you cannot afford to sit back and be complacent!
+A number of things to do and 1 thing to NOT do: If you haven’t stress tested your portfolio, if you don’t know where your retirement income is coming from and how its protected, and if you’re not monitoring to make sure your managers are doing something and when you’re paying them to manage your money, then you cannot afford to sit back and be complacent!

 If you have questions, the first step for not being complacent is to TAKE ACTION.
 Give us a call and we will start with number one and help you stress test your portfolio so that you can survive through any market volatility!